 After defining our scope, we moved onto ideation.
 A few specific things we riffed on included different ways resource content could be organized, what a map view could look like and how to interact with it, and ways we could use visual cues during navigation in order to make moving through the space easier and more intuitive.

-Next, we created screens to communicate our ideas using Sketch.
+Next, we created screens to communicate our ideas.

-We conducted user testing to see what was working well and how we would improve our design with patrons and librarians back at the Central Branch.
+We conducted user testing to see what was working well and how we could improve our design with patrons and librarians of the Central Branch.

 The visual style of the app honors the original branding of the Seattle Public Library, reflecting its elegant and classic, yet open and modern persona.